Indonesia–Russia relations: Modern Russia

-Vladimir Putin meets Yudhoyono at the Merdeka Palace during the Russian state visit of 2007.
+President Vladimir Putin meets President Yudhoyono at the Merdeka Palace during the Russian state visit of 2007.

-Jusuf Kalla with Vladimir Putin (then Prime Minister).
+VP Jusuf Kalla with Vladimir Putin (then Prime Minister).

 Under Boris Yeltsin and later Vladimir Putin, relations were generally stable and continued to the presenting for Fully Mutual cooperation to understanding between two countries to forging the Special relationship from the Presidency of Megawati Sukarnoputri until the present.
 In 2000, Indonesia-Russia cooperation relations entered a new phase and experienced in a significant increase.
 President Abdurrahman Wahid, President Megawati Soekarnoputri, President Susilo Bambang Yudhoyono and President Joko Widodo discussed cooperation between the two countries.
 In political field, the first meeting since the reform era in Indonesia and the Russian Federation era was carried out by President Abdurrahman Wahid and President Vladimir Putin, there was not much discussion produced.
 Meanwhile, Megawati Soekarnoputri in 2001 began to stretch Indonesia–Russia relations.
 Susilo Bambang Yudhoyono discussed the follow-up in the purchase of Russian warplanes.
 President Joko Widodo and Russian President Vladimir Putin held limited meetings.

 During the Russo-Ukrainian War

-Although several Indonesian officials have condemned the invasion of Ukraine and the subsequent, current phase of the Russo-Ukrainian war, the government maintained a neutral reaction to the conflict and calls for a peacekeeping solution between the two countries.
+Although several Indonesian officials have condemned the 2022 Russian invasion of Ukraine and the subsequent Russo-Ukrainian war, the government maintained a neutral reaction to the conflict and calls for a peacekeeping solution between the two countries.
 On the contrary, ordinary Indonesian citizens have expressed support for pro-Russian narratives of the conflict on social media, in line with the rising anti-Western sentiment, especially among the Muslim majority.

 On 3 June 2023, Indonesia's defense minister Prabowo Subianto proposed a multi-point peace plan including a ceasefire and establishing a demilitarised zone observed and monitored by the United Nations Peacekeeping Forces.
 He said that a UN referendum should be held "to ascertain objectively the wishes of the majority of the inhabitants of the various disputed areas".
 Prabowo's proposal was criticised by EU foreign policy chief Josep Borrell and Ukrainian Defense Minister Oleksii Reznikov.

 In July 2024, Reuters reported that Indonesian state-owned refiner Pertamina was seeking to buy Russian crude oil for the first time since the start of the Russo-Ukrainian war, adding Russian crude grades to its tender lists to buy crude oil for delivery in September 2024.

 In mid-June 2025, Indonesian President Prabowo Subianto attended the 2025 St Petersburg International Economic Forum as a guest of honour.
 He met Russian President Vladimir Putin and the two heads of state signed a strategic partnership agreement.
 In addition, the Indonesian and Russian sovereign funds Danantara and the Russian Direct Investment Fund signed an agreement to create an investment fund worth 2 billion Euros (US$2.9 billion).